dlyubimov/ecoadapters/README.md

 when optimizing for performance)
 * read hadoop sequence files with protobuf messags using hive
 * inline reading of an hbase value as bytes or protobuf message from hbase (HBaseGet)
+* protobuf mapping to a (lazy or non-lazy) R lists.
+Running R closures in a MapReduce tasks (similar to R-Hadoop) but over a sequence files with encapsulated protobuf messages.
 * misc

 Mainly, it enables projection of attributes, nesting of messages and mapping